zuozhenggh/learning-library/data-management-library/autonomous-database/shared/data-catalog/dcat-adb-integrate/setup-workshop-environment/setup-workshop-environment.md

 allow group training-dcat-users-group to manage data-catalog-family in compartment training-dcat-compartment
 ```

-The following policy statement grants the specified group to access the virtual network resources:
+The following policy statement allows the specified group to access the virtual network resources:

 ```
 allow group training-dcat-users-group to manage virtual-network-family in compartment training-dcat-compartment